FlorisRoelofs/polya/README.md

 # Users guide

 This guide will explain how to open and use this package.
-First, in order to get it running, use the following codes inside the R console:
+First, in order to get it running, use the following codes inside the R console to install this package:

 install.packages('devtools')